shopware/docs/products/extensions/migration-assistant/concept/gateway-and-reader.md

 }
 ```

 The gateway class has to implement the `GatewayInterface` to support all required methods.
-As you can see below, the gateway uses the right readers which internally open a connection to the source system to receive the entity data:
+As you can see below, the gateway uses the right readers, which internally open a connection to the source system to receive the entity data:

 ```php
 <?php declare(strict_types=1);